psanchezg/diet/README.md

 --

 #### **Why another framework?**
  - Diet is the fastest server in the universe.
 Diet can speed up your response delivery by 99% with it's unique caching mechanism.
+No matter how complex your server logic is, diet makes a compact binary version of it and you can update your caches whenever a change has happened.
  - Diet has a very pleasing human syntax unlike any other framework.
  - Diet is easier to learn and understand than other frameworks.
  - Diet is packed with default plugins that solve 90% of use cases in all your apps.
 For example: